 Eight to ten times per day

-Try to pump at least eight to ten times in 24 hours in the first few weeks7.
-Frequent and thorough milk removal in these early days and weeks helps ensure a full milk supply later8.
-Frequent feeds also mimic a baby’s breastfeeding pattern—a baby feeds very frequently, has a small tummy and can digest breast milk in an hour.
+Try to pump at least eight to ten times in 24 hours in the first few weeks.7 Frequent and thorough milk removal in these early days and weeks helps ensure a full milk supply later.8 Frequent feeds also mimic a baby’s breastfeeding pattern—a baby feeds very frequently, has a small tummy and can digest breast milk in an hour.
 Pumping and/or hand expressing for 10-15 minutes every two to three hours around the clock is a good guide for the first few days after birth9 and then continuing on a similar schedule but pumping long enough to thoroughly empty the breasts after milk comes in (see below).
 Avoid any long stretches of five or six hours between expressing sessions (apart from one longer stretch at night if everyone is sleeping) and try to pump at least once during the night (Mohrbacher 2020).

 Storage capacity will affect pumping frequency